-- 1. A student placing in two of the following three developmental areas: basic math or introductory algebra, beginning composition and/or reading study skills must complete ORT 100 within two semesters of initial enrollment. - 2.
-A student identified by the early alert system or mid-term grade report as not receiving a C or higher in two or more courses must enroll in the next available ORT 100 course. - 3.
-A student placed on academic probation within the first two semesters of enrollment at Eastern shall be required to complete ORT 100.

-A registration hold will be placed on registration until a student enrolls in and completes the College Success course.
+- A student identified by the early alert system or mid-term grade report as not receiving a C or higher in two or more courses must enroll in the next available ORT 100 course. - A student placed on academic probation within the first two semesters of enrollment at Eastern shall be required to complete ORT 100. - A registration hold will be placed on registration until a student enrolls in and completes the College Success course.
 See the College regulation for details (AR 3.11).